 Kirstin R.W.
 Matthews, Ph.D., is a fellow in science and technology policy at the Baker Institute.
 She is also a lecturer in the Wiess School of Natural Sciences, a joint faculty member in the Department of BioSciences, and an adjunct lecturer in the Department of Sociology at Rice University.
 In addition, she is a track advisor for the Wiess School of Natural Sciences’ Professional Science Master in Biosciences and Health Policy.

-Matthews manages the activities of the Baker Institute Science and Technology Policy Program, which include overseeing events, conducting policy research, and writing policy reports and briefs.
+Matthews manages the activities of the Baker Institute Science and Technology Policy Program, and the Center for Health and Biosciences’ Biomedical Research Program.
 Her research focuses on the intersection between traditional biomedical research and public policy, which she publishes both through the Baker Institute and in peer-reviewed journals.
 Current projects include the Baker Institute International Stem Cell Policy Program, the Civic Scientist Lecture Series and Outreach Program, and policy studies in research and development funding.

 Matthews has a B.A. in biochemistry from The University of Texas at Austin and a Ph.D. in molecular biology from The University of Texas Health Science Center at Houston.